LouiseSteward/learn/congenital-disorders/text/quiz-01.md

 	-	A substance that damages a fetus.
 	-	A defect in a single gene.
 10. What is the chance of inheriting a dominant gene present in one parent?
-	-	There is a 25 percent chance of inheriting the gene.
+	-	There is a 25% chance of inheriting the gene.
-	+	There is a 50 percent chance of inheriting the gene.
+	+	There is a 50% chance of inheriting the gene.
 	-	Only females pass on the gene.
 	-	Only males pass on the gene.
 11. What is a recessive gene?